What to know about neurodevelopment for children born with a heart condition.

 - Being born with a cyanotic form of congenital heart disease

-- Prematurity or low birth weight (< 5 lbs)
+- Premature birth, or low birth weight (under 5 lbs)

 - Known genetic abnormalities

-- Requiring mechanical ventilation such as ECMO (artificial heart support), either before or after surgery
+- Requiring mechanical ventilation either before or after surgery

-- Post-operative complications such as seizure or stroke
+- Post-operative complications, such as seizure or a stroke

 “We may not know how these things will play out,” Colombo said, “but I tell parents it’s our goal to get your child to go to kindergarten.
 It’s our goal to get your child to thrive in a normal school environment and to go to college if they so choose.
 And, therefore, it’s our job to enroll them in early therapies — both during their hospital stay and beyond — and to get you the resources you need to make sure their development continues to progress.”